cah90/foodexplorer-backend/README.md

 npm install
 ```

+> 🔥 **Attention** </br>
+> Before running the migrations command in the command line, we need to delete the current database file that was downloaded with the project, otherwise we'll have an error when running the migrations command.
+>
+> ```
+> rm -f src/database/database.db
+> ```

-And run the migrates for building the database tables.
+Now you can run the migrations for building a new database tables.

 ```
 npm run migrate